Buya96/Memory-Magician/README.md

 Testing has been carried out using the following procedures:

 - **Manual Testing:** Each feature and category was tested by playing through multiple rounds:
-- Verified UI renders correctly across Chrome, Firefox, Edge, and Safari.
+- Verified UI renders correctly across Chrome and Safari.
 - Ensured responsive layout adapts on desktop, tablet, and mobile.
 - Checked that all controls (reset, category change) perform expected actions.
 - Verified that emoji and image fallbacks appear correctly for all categories and platforms.